rse/vingester/README.md

   and just split into individual videos within OBS Studio through multiple cropping transforms.
-This combination usually has the best overall performance as GPU Hardware Acceleration is used both within **Vingester** and the operating system for OBS Studio.
+This combination usually has the best overall performance as GPU Hardware Acceleration is used both within **Vingester** and by the operating system for OBS Studio.

 - Vingester: **disabled GPU Hardware Acceleration** + **Headless Mode**<br/>
   OBS Studio: **NDI Source**

-  In this mode you disable GPU Hardware Acceleration within **Vingester** and render all the Web Content off-screen in "headless" mode, let them be sent out as NDI video streams and directly used within OBS Studio through its NDI Source.
-This combination is the most elegant way, but as GPU Hardware Acceleration cannot be used it has less performance than the previous mode of operation.
+  In this mode you intentionally disable GPU Hardware Acceleration within **Vingester** and render all the Web Content off-screen in "headless" mode, let them be sent out as NDI video multicast streams and ingested into OBS Studio through its NDI Source.
+This combination is the most elegant way, but as GPU Hardware Acceleration cannot be used it has a somewhat lower overall performance than the previous mode of operation.

+<b>Remember: in any case of operation modes of **Vingester** and OBS
+Studio, always ensure that the total CPU usage of your system never exceeds about 70-80% or you will will be certainly faced with quality problems in both audio (clipping, lip-unsyncing) and video (frame loss) streams.</b>

 Alternatives
 ------------